Frances P. Garvan-John M. Olin Medal

 Sponsored by the Francis P. Garvan-John M. Olin Medal Endowment

-Among the many honors and awards she has received are the A. P. Sloan Fellowship, a Guggenheim Fellowship, the Vincent du Vigneaud Award for Young Investigators in Peptide Research, the Chancellor's Medal from the University of Massachusetts, and a D.Sc. honoris causa from Mount Holyoke College.
+A champion for women scientists, it's fitting that Theil is the recipient of the Garvan-Olin Medal for distinguished service to chemistry by women chemists.
+At NCSU, Theil was the first woman president of Sigma Xi and was president of the Triangle Chapter of the Association for Women in Science.
+At CHORI, Theil mentors many young women scientists.
+"You have to be fearless in going after the answers to the questions you have," Theil advises.
+"And you have to be very organized and passionate."

-She is the author of nearly 200 papers and has been the editor or adviser for several important chemistry and biochemistry journals.
+"She's the whole package," Gray says.
+"She's really dedicated and has contributed enormously both in research and in service."

-The award address will be presented before the Division of Biological Chemistry.—Janet Dodd
+She will present the award address before the Division of Inorganic Chemistry.

 Join the conversation